 Information such as proper use, maintenance, and inspections is typically provided in a manual written by the manufacturer.

 What isn’t included is an expiration date.
-That is because the only people that can determine whether a harness is fit to wear or not is you or your supervisor, by conducting a thorough inspection.
+That is because the only people who can determine whether a harness is fit to wear or not is you or your supervisor, by conducting a thorough inspection.

 OSHA does not stipulate a mandated expiry because it could lead to a false sense of security.
 For example, you may question the condition of your harness but upon reading the expiration date, you confirm it is good for another year; however, it is possible the harness is not safe to wear any longer.

 A harness should be considered expired and removed from service when it fails a routine inspection, no matter how old it is.
-If a harness is involved in a fall arrest, it also needs to be removed from service, until a competent person can inspect it.
+If a harness is involved in a fall arrest, it also needs to be removed from service until a competent person can inspect it.
 Even then, the safest choice is to destroy it.

 8. How Often Does a Safety Harness Need to be Inspected and By Whom?